AxTulti/JWT-Auth-API/README.md

 Res.body

-";The user info has been updated";
+"The user info has been updated"

 And now the user information on database has been changed.